 Going Cold Turkey

-Going “cold turkey” simply means quitting cigarettes completely without cutting down.
+Going "cold turkey" simply means quitting cigarettes completely without gradually cutting back.
 This is a successful method for around half of smokers that quit.
 Alternatively, you could cut down on the amount of cigarettes you smoke – reducing to five per day and gradually going down to zero.
 To help ensure that this approach works, it is advisable to set a quit date where you cut out cigarettes altogether and stick to it.
+When you feel the urge to smoke coming on, find activities such as sports, journalling, or simply taking deep breaths that you can do instead.

 Nicotine Replacement Therapy

-Nicotine replacement therapy is available as chewing gum, patches, inhalers, lozenges, sprays and tablets.
+Nicotine replacement therapy is available in the form of sugarless gum, a nicotine patch, a nicotine inhaler, or through lozenges, sprays and tablets.
 These are available from the pharmacy without prescription.
-The amount of time that you spend on nicotine replacement therapy will depend on your individual circumstances but if you spend longer than eight weeks on the treatment, it will not increase your chances of quitting.
+The amount of time that you spend on nicotine replacement therapy will depend on your individual circumstances, but if you spend longer than eight weeks on the treatment, it will not increase your chances of success.

 People that have a history of heart problems, or who are pregnant or breast-feeding, should consult their doctors before beginning nicotine replacement therapy.